hzuleger/ZKT/README.md

 For more information about the DNSSEC Zone Key Tool please have a look at "http://www.zonekeytool.de/"

-You can subscribe to the zkt-users@sourceforge.net mailing list on the following website: https://lists.sourceforge.net/lists/listinfo/zkt-users

 The ZKT software is licenced under BSD (see LICENCE file)

 ## Install the software